avapolzin/spike/docs/faq.rst

 1. **Why am I getting an HTTPS error when my PSF generation method is 'STDPSF'?**

 The STDPSFs are read into ``photutils`` as URLs as needed, so there could be an issue connecting to the Space Telescope website for `HST <https://www.stsci.edu/~jayander/HST1PASS/LIB/PSFs/STDPSFs/>`_ or `JWST <https://www.stsci.edu/~jayander/JWST1PASS/LIB/PSFs/STDPSFs/>`_ STDPSFs.

+If you can connect to the site through the link above, there may have been a change in the filename or path as those directories are not static and are sometimes updated.
+In that case, please either open an `issue <https://github.com/avapolzin/spike/issues>`_ or send me an `email <mailto:apolzin@uchicago.edu>`_ so that I can amend the code accordingly.

+2. **No STDPSF grid exists for my chosen WFC3 filter.
+Can I still use a pre-computed empirical PSF?**

+Yes, you can.
+You can download pre-computed empirical WFC3 PSFs from `MAST <https://mast.stsci.edu>`_ (under "Select a Collection" > "WFC3 PSF").
+Once you download these locally, you can feed ``spike.psf.hst`` ``method = 'USER'`` where ``usermethod`` will be the path to the directory where you downloaded those PSFs.
+If there are point sources in your image, you always have the option to compute empirical PSFs via ``spike`` with ``PSFEx`` or the ``photutils`` effective PSF.

 PSFEx